DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 ### - Wildcard certificate

-If theres preference for certificate to rule all subdomains.<br>
-But not apex/naked domain, thats separate.
+A one certificate to rule all subdomains.
+But not apex/naked domain, thats separate.<br>

-As shown in [the documentation](https://caddyserver.com/docs/caddyfile/patterns#wildcard-certificates), the subdomains must be moved under the wildcard site block.
+As shown in [the documentation](https://caddyserver.com/docs/caddyfile/patterns#wildcard-certificates), the subdomains must be moved under the wildcard site block and make use of host matching and handles.

 `Caddyfile`